FMIA: How The Browns—And A Guy Named Blake—Survived Weird Wild-Card Week And Upset The Steelers - ProFootballTalk

 Heinicke: “So we actually had a little double move with Logan Thomas.
 We wanted to take advantage of Logan on our linebackers.
 So we thought we kinda would just run up the linebacker and kinda give him a little shake and then try and get on top.
 Give him a high ball.
 When I was looking at it, the safety I see went to go double Logan so I knew I had a one on one out there with Steven.
 I love the way Steven runs his routes.
 He’s very violent at the top.
 He’s got some good speed on him.
 I knew if I could just lay it out in the back corner at the end zone, he could run out there and get it.
 We connected perfectly, which is really cool because again, very minimal reps with these guys.
 I thought we did a pretty damn good job last night.”

-FMIA: On Twitter after that touchdown, Patrick Mahome tweeted with 162,488 likes: ‘Regardless of the outcome, what a great game by Heinecke.’
+FMIA: On Twitter after that touchdown, Patrick Mahomes tweeted, with 162,488 likes: ‘Regardless of the outcome, what a great game by Heinecke.’
 That’s cool.

 Heinicke: “Yeah, that’s really cool.
 Again, it’s kinda weird saying that, because the guy’s younger than me but the dude is, you know, he’s the top 5 quarterback in the league if not the best quarterback in the league.
 Again for him to be watching and for him to say that, it means a lot to me.
 It’s pretty damn cool.”